 - In Person:

 Some of the local pharmacies offer a collection service for the surgery.
-Further information, including the Electronic Prescription Service, can be found below.
+Prescription Collection Points.

 Due to the possibility of errors, requests for repeat prescriptions will not be taken over the telephone.